Thresholded Quantum Sensing with a Frustrated Kitaev Trimer: Abstract

 \section{Abstract}

 We investigate the response of a Ramsey interferometric quantum sensor based on a frustrated, three-spin system (a Kitaev trimer) to a classical time-dependent field (signal).
 The system eigenspectrum is symmetric about a critical point, $|\vec{b}| = 0$, with four of the spectral components varying approximately linearly with the magnetic field and four exhibiting a nonlinear dependence.
 Under the adiabatic approximation and for appropriate initial states, we show that the sensor's response to a zero-mean signal is such that below a threshold, $|\vec{b}| < b_\mathrm{th}$, the sensor does not respond to the signal, whereas above the threshold, the sensor acts as a detector that the signal has occurred.
 This thresholded response is approximately omnidirectional.
 Moreover, when deployed in an entangled multisensor configuration, the sensor achieves sensitivity at the Heisenberg limit.
-Such detectors could be useful both as standalone units for signal detection above a noise threshold and in two- or three-dimensional arrays, analogous to a quantum bubble chamber, for applications such as particle track detection and long-baseline telescopy.
+Such detectors could be useful both as stand-alone units for signal detection above a noise threshold and in two- or three-dimensional arrays, analogous to a quantum bubble chamber, for applications such as particle track detection and long-baseline telescopy.

-\eject {\it Introduction} -- At phase transitions, properties of quantum materials can change with large gradients, offering a mechanism for designing sensors that respond rapidly and with high sensitivity to environmental fields at critical points~\cite{Frerot2018, yang2019quantum, Liu2021, Ding2022, Hotter2024}.

-Quantum sensing is a measurement paradigm in which a quantum state is prepared, allowed to interact with a classical or quantum signal of interest, and then measured to extract information about the signal~\cite{giovannetti2006quantum, Giovannetti2011, degen2017quantum}.
-By using entangled states across $N$ sensors in an optimal measurement setting, one can enhance the sensitivity beyond the standard quantum limit, achieving the so-called Heisenberg limit~\cite{giovannetti2006quantum,braunstein1996geometry,braunstein1994statistical,helstrom1967minimum, Giovannetti2011, Hecht2025}.
-This improves the standard error from $\Delta/\sqrt{N}$ to $\Delta/N$, where $\Delta$ is the standard deviation of the signal and $N$ the number of measurements, yielding a $\sqrt{N}$ improvement in scaling.
+\eject {\it Introduction.} Quantum sensing, where a quantum state is prepared, allowed to interact with a signal of interest, and then measured, is used to extract information about the signal~\cite{giovannetti2006quantum, Giovannetti2011, degen2017quantum}.
+By using entangled input states across $N$ sensors, one can enhance the sensitivity beyond the standard quantum limit, achieving the so-called Heisenberg limit~\cite{giovannetti2006quantum,braunstein1996geometry,braunstein1994statistical,helstrom1967minimum, Giovannetti2011, Hecht2025}.
+This improves the standard error from $\Delta/\sqrt{N}$ to $\Delta/N$, where $\Delta$ is the standard deviation of the signal and $N$ is the number of measurements, yielding a $\sqrt{N}$ improvement in scaling.